 microbit-community Slack ID:

 help:Link to product or blog page that details any required additional hardware in order to use the extension.
 This link must also be included in the README.md on GitHub

 Confimation that you have sent at least 3 of each accessory/piece of hardware to the Foundation, to help us support users:

 If you have not already done so, please send at least 3 of each accessory/piece of hardware to the Foundation, to help us support users.

 * You'll get a support ticket number when you submit an extension approval request.

-Once we are satisfied that your extension meets requirements, you may be asked to submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information:
+Once we are satisfied that your extension meets requirements (see this example repo), you may be asked to submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information: